Jannabi (band): Songwriting

 Jannabi writes lyrics, composes, arranges, produces, and performs their own music.
 At their outset in 2014, while Choi has since been the record producer and lyricist of Jannabi's works, their songs were the product of collaborative songwriting.
 Choi attributed his early songwriting and classical music interests to his mother.
 Kim started making music at a young age, with his mother providing support by buying equipment after receiving a CD of his self-composed songs in middle school.
 In Jannabi's 2024 EBS Space Sympathy special documentary, Choi said of the songwriting partnership: "I think Dohyung and I share the same circuit of mind.
 Band members are like mirrors and windows that reflect each other's personalities."
 Kim in a 2025 self-interview prior to the release of their fourth album said: "Junghoon and I encounter something new together every day.
 We’ve become such a combo that fans even coined the nickname ‘Jakdu’ for us—a language of our own."

 The band's lyrical content and composition tended to be classical, introspective, and poetically oriented, which unraveled the "complex emotions of youth" and "awakened empathy" among them.
 Rather than having an impact on a specific single, many of their albums are conceptual.
 Other themes of their music include romance, friendship, community, self-awareness, and fictional narratives.

 Performances

 Jannabi was noted for their live performances, which frequently involved crowd participation.
-Their appearances at universities and festivals, furthered by Choi Jung-hoon's showmanship and stage presence, have led the group to be labeled the "god of festivals", "festival king", and "the number one festival attractor", among others in their home country.
+Their appearances at universities and festivals, furthered by Choi Jung-hoon's showmanship and stage presence, have led the group to be labeled the "god of festivals", "festival king", and "the number one festival attractor", "rock darlings" among others in their home country.